History, tourist information, and nearby accommodation

 Featured plants include hardy geraniums, cyclamen, primulas, and hellebore., planted in a style best described as romantic.

 Historic FeaturesLlanllyr has two interesting historic features.
-First is a carved Celtic stone outside the rose garden, commemorating the gift of a plot of land to an Irish follower of St David around the year AD 600.
-The second historic feature are freestanding cob walls bordering the Victorian kitchen garden.
+Outside the rose garden is a carved Celtic stone, commemorating the gift of a plot of land to an Irish follower of St David around the year AD 600.
+Also look for the freestanding cob walls bordering the Victorian kitchen garden.

 Llanllyr was named the finest large garden in Wales in a 2004 poll organised by the Clwb Garddio for the television channel S4C.